-3 Employers should be representative of industry sector or occupational group.
+&lt;sup>5 Employers should be representative of industry sector or occupational group.

-4 Awarding organisation name, qualification title and QAN.
+&lt;sup>6 Awarding organisation name, qualification title and QAN.

-5 Content highlighted in underline and bold in GCSE mathematics subject content and assessment objectives published by the department on 1 November 2013.
+&lt;sup>7 Content highlighted in underline and bold in GCSE mathematics subject content and assessment objectives published by the department on 1 November 2013.

-- This is not a broad 'recap' of GCSE content the focus should be on a set of a carefully selected and challenging methods and techniques that make sense in the context of qualification purpose. - It is assumed that students will already have confidence and competence in the content presented in standard type within GCSE mathematics criteria.
-Students will make use of elements of this content when addressing problems within Core Maths but we do not expect these to be explicitly set out in qualification content. - Understand a further set of more challenging mathematical concepts and techniques drawn from beyond GCSE which are relevant within technical, professional and/or academic contexts.
+Students will make use of elements of this content when addressing problems within Core Maths but we do not expect these to be explicitly set out in qualification content.

+- Understand a further set of more challenging mathematical concepts and techniques drawn from beyond GCSE which are relevant within technical, professional and/or academic contexts.
 A minimum of 20 per cent of overall assessment should be based on these, which can be drawn from A/AS level mathematics and/or other areas. - Make decisions about which methods and techniques from GCSE mathematics and beyond are best used to understand and address specific problems; Use techniques correctly to generate answers and solutions and interpret and explain these in the context of the problem.